exercism/javascript/concepts/promises/about.md

 ## Static Methods of the Promise Class

-Some of the [static methods][promise-static-methods] that are available on `Promise` can be used to resolve and reject promises.
+Some of the [static methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes#static_methods_and_properties) that are [available][promise-static-methods] on `Promise` can be used to resolve and reject promises.
 Here are a few of them:

 ### Promise.all